Readless

 "

 That is exactly why the winning stack is often hybrid: one tool for discovery, another for synthesis.
-You can keep your preferred reader and still reduce overload by shifting final review into a structured digest window.
+Keep your preferred reader for collection and shift final review into a structured digest window to protect deep work time.

 1. Minute 1–3: Count active newsletters and feeds you opened in the last 14 days.